 Heart disease

-Congenital heart failure can occur in American Bullies, present at birth, and can lead to heart failure later in life if not treated appropriately.
+Congenital heart failure can occur in American Pit Bull Terriers.
+The condition is often present at birth and can lead to heart failure later in life if not treated appropriately.

-Heart failure can also impact the brain and nervous system, so you should get regular vet check-ups if there is a genetic diagnosis.
+Heart failure can also impact the brain and nervous system, so if you have a genetic diagnosis, you should get regular vet check-ups.

 Hypothyroidism